hanami/view/README.md

 ### Layouts

-Layouts are wrappers for views, they can be a way to reuse common markup.
+Layouts are wrappers for views, that may serve to reuse common markup.

 ```ruby
 class ApplicationLayout